<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1293496927697306&amp;ev=PageView&amp;noscript=1">

 What is Technical SEO

 Technical SEO refers to improvements and optimization of behind-the-scenes code on your website.
-Search engines give preferential treatment in organic results to websites that display certain technical characteristics, such as a secure connection, a responsive/ mobile-friendly design, and a fast-loading time.
+Search engines give preferential treatment in organic results to websites that display certain technical characteristics, such as a secure connection, a responsive/ mobile-friendly design, and a fast loading time.
 Technical SEO is the work you do that allows search engine spiders to crawl and index your site more effectively.

 Important Elements of On-Page and Technical SEO